andrewtmn/Python-Projects/README.md

 Project 2:
  Expense Tracker
   #TODO:
-  # add a picture to the main page
+  # align the entry widgets to make them look pretty - maybe add a picture to that page??
   # read about how to integrate matplotlib into tkinter - histograms and line graphs